Skip to content

 Here is the datasheet, after reading it I learned the pin out of the rp2040 and the pins that are analog compatible vs the ones that are digital only.
 To go into depth more on reading data sheets, see my group work.

-I used the Seeed XIAO RP2040 to program an led to blink based on an ultrasonic sensor.
+I used the Seeed XIAO RP2040 to program an LED to blink based on an ultrasonic sensor.
 I did this in C++ code.
-To connect the rp2040 to arduino ide, first I went to the device manager, and added the seeed rp2040.
+To connect the rp2040 to Arduino ide, first I went to the device manager and added the seeed rp2040.
 Then I plugged the rp2040 into my computer while holding down the boot button. this opened a folder labeled RPI-RP2.
-Then I went into the ports section of arduino ide and selected UF2. then I uploaded my code, then I went back to the tools section and selcted the correct COM port.
+Then I went into the ports section of Arduino ide and selected UF2. then I uploaded my code, then I went back to the tools section and selected the correct COM port.
 Here is the code:

 //Dylan Ferro Fab Academy 2023